Canadian field service technicians are collaborating on a complex engine overhaul.

 It’s important to remember that these are general averages.
 Actual salaries vary depending on:

 • Location: Technicians in urban areas are often paid more due to the higher cost of living.
-For example, a field service technician in Toronto or Vancouver might earn a higher salary than one in a smaller town.
-Here’s a snapshot of the approximate annual salaries for field service technicians across various provinces:
+Here’s a snapshot of approximate annual salaries across various provinces:

 • Manitoba: $75,000